khaledev/ADT/README.md

 > **Where do I get the download link of the latest release?**

-You can download it from GitHub at _bin/ADT-24.2.0-YYYYMMDD.zip_.
+You can download it from GitHub in the _releases_ section.
+The file name format is _ADT-24.2.0-YYYYMMDD.zip_.

 > **Where do I get the download link of an older release?**

-You can find all the releases hosted on a personal server at: http://khaled-lakehal.com/ADT/.
+You can find all the releases hosted here on GitHub or on my personal server at: http://khaled-lakehal.com/ADT/.